Bannerwood Park

 On February 23, 2010, Bannerwood Park hosted Seattle's first home game since returning to Division I; the Redhawks lost 21–7 to Division II Saint Martin's of Lacey.

 Usage

 In addition to Seattle U. home games, Bannerwood Park also hosts numerous high school baseball games, including the KingCo Conference 3A tournament.

 Seating

-There are three sets of bleachers at the park.
-Behind home plate is the largest, seating 200 people.
-On the sides to that by the dugouts are smaller bleachers that seat 50 people each.
+There are three sets of bleachers at the park; behind home plate is the largest, seating 200 people.
+On the sides by the dugouts are smaller bleachers that seat fifty each.

-The official capacity of Bannerwood Park is 300, but there is abundant room to stand and watch or sit in your own folding chair down the foul lines into the outfield.
+The official seating capacity of Bannerwood Park is 300, but there is abundant room to stand and watch or sit in your own folding chair down the foul lines into the outfield.